iAM-AMR/iAM.AMR.DOC/source/00_main/prostructure.rst

    Figure 2 from Majowicz et al. (2018) demonstrating the complexity of the drivers of AMR.

-The IAM.AMR project was born out of the concept of enumerating these identified pathways.
-Beginning in 2014, the IAM.AMR project was supported by the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) New Directions Funding Program (Project ND2013‐1967), with a focus on the applicability of the models specifically to Ontario (a focus that remains today).
+The iAM.AMR project was born out of the concept of enumerating these identified pathways.
+Beginning in 2014, the iAM.AMR project was supported by the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) New Directions Funding Program (Project ND2013‐1967), with a focus on the applicability of the models specifically to Ontario (a focus that remains today).
 Subsequently, the project has been continued as a sub-project of GRDI-AMR.

 .. [#Majowicz] Majowicz, S.E., Parmley, E.J., Carson, C. et al. BMC Res Notes (2018) 11: 170. https://doi.org/10.1186/s13104-018-3279-8